grosser/concern/README.markdown

     A.new.acl.can_access?(BankAccount)

-Delegate usage:
+Let no outsider know, and use delegate:

     class A
-      class Message
+      class Messages
-        def write_message ...
+        def write ...
-        def read_message ...
+        def read ...
       end

-      concern 'a/acl', :delegate => true # all public
-      concern 'a/messages', :delegate => [:write_message]
+      concern 'a/acl', :delegate => true # all public concern methods concern 'a/messages', :delegate => [:write]
     end

-    A.new.can_access?(BankAccount)
-    A.new.write_message
-    A.new.message.read_message
+    A.new.can_access?(BankAccount) # no more `.acl` needed
+    A.new.write
+    A.new.messages.read

-Adding to concerned:
+Adding to the concerned, e.g. validations/associations/scopes etc.
-    class A
-      class B < Concern
+    class User < ActiveRecord::Base
-        def initialize
-          super
-          @something = {}
+      concern 'user/validator', :delegate => true
     end

+    # user/validator.rb
+    class User::Validator < Concern
-        def self.included(base)
+      def self.included(concerned)
-          base.class_eval do
+        concerned.class_eval do
-            test
+          validates_presence_of :name, :if => :name_seems_legit?
         end
       end
-      end

-      def self.test
+      def name_seems_legit? ..
-        puts "it works"
-      end

-      concern 'a/b'
     end

 More examples can be found in [spec/examples](http://github.com/grosser/concern/tree/master/spec/examples)